safia-habib/k8s-workshop/README.md

 ![Dynatrace Operator logs](images/Ex2a-Dynatrace-Operator-Logs.png)
 ![Dynatrace Activegate Logs](images/Ex2a-Dynatrace-ActiveGate-logs.png)

-## Installing Fluent Bit and shipping logs to Dynatrace
+## Exercise 3: Installing Fluent Bit and shipping logs to Dynatrace
 From the Dynatrace installation wizard generate the Fluent bit values file (used for enrichment of the logs to the cluster)
 ![Dynatrace Installation overview for Fluent Bit](images/Dynatrace-Install-Fluent-Bit.png)